lihive/hive-lib/docs/hive-lib.bugid.md

 ## BugId type

+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

 A character that represents a bug type. - A: Ant - B: Beetle - G: Grasshopper - L: Ladybug - M: Mosquito - P: Pillbug - Q: Queen - S: Spider - X: Blank

 **Signature:**